 What you need to know: You don’t need a license to operate a cruiser or a barge.
 Neither is experienced required, although it is considered useful.
 You'll get full training, with teaching sessions for your whole team including a test trip with a tutor.
 Post training, if you're manning the craft, you'll be provided with navigational charts and a captain’s handbook.

-Prepare for your trip: Groups are advised to stock up on fuel and provisions in advance of any journey.
-Make sure everyone in your party understands how to handle locks (if you’re travelling along a canal), and ask about any areas that are off-limits along the way.
-Access to weather information and awareness of emergency numbers is also essential.
+Prepare for your trip: Groups are advised to stock up on provisions in advance of any journey, check the weather and the opening schedule of lock and bridges.
+Make sure everyone in your party understands how to access and wear their lifejacket (lifejackets must be worn by passengers under 16).
+Also ensure that all passengers remain on the upper deck when passing through locks and follow the instructions of the lockkeepers and Waterway Rangers.
+Access to lock-keeper and emergency numbers is also essential.

 If you don't want to skipper your own craft, there are companies available who will provide a captain along with the boat rental.